hp3icc/emq-TE1ws/README.md

 In this way you will access the list of applications included in the compilation and their configurations, remember to save the changes with the key combination: Ctrl + X, then start or stop the already configured application.

-If you want to enable more than one Dashboard at the same time, remember to change the ports to avoid conflicts, for this this option is included in the menu of pYSFReflector and MMDVMHost.
+If you want to enable more than one Dashboard at the same time, remember to change the ports to avoid conflicts, for this this option is included in the menu of :

+* pYSFReflector
+* MMDVMHost
+* Dvswitch
+* HBLink3
+* FreeDMR

  # Important note